 Community Supported Agriculture (CSA) is both a program and a process whereby interested consumers team up with a nearby farm to mutually enhance one another’s welfare.
 Typically a farmer is interested in the long term viability of their family’s operation, and feels that working directly with consumers in a proximate area would increase their likelihood of survival and prosperity.
 Members of the CSA (the eaters) are looking for a better way of getting their food (maximum freshness and quality standards, convenient service, wider food choices, reasonable prices, supporting local farmers, etc.) A CSA program is the vehicle that allows a producer/consumer partnership, and the CSA process is the ongoing dialogue between both entities to realize their interests.
 Consumer participation involves a wide range of options from merely being a regular customer to helping with farm labor and capitalization or being part of a board of directors of the CSA.
 The CSA movement is now several years old and global in scope.
 CSAs are creating sustainable agriculture in and around urban population centers everywhere.

-(as described by the owner, David Rosenberg)
+About the farm (as described by the owner, David Rosenberg)

 Wooden Shoe Gardens has been producing vegetables right here within the city limits of Cincinnati for more than a century.
 I have been using modern methods of organic food production for 32 years and became the first certified organic farm in Southwestern Ohio about 25 years ago.
 I have decades of experience producing living foods and vegetables to the highest commercial standards.
 Over the years Wooden Shoe Gardens has pioneered the production, retailing and distribution of organic foods in the Greater Cincinnati area.
 I think there has been an historical confluence of events that now make it inevitable that we will have a sustainable system of area farms feeding our community.
 The big question is how will it happen?
 I would like to work within our community creating a sustainable food delivery system that empowers farmers and consumers.